bkranendonk/OpenStack-Docs/_posts/volume/2023-03-06-restore-volume-backup.md

 A new volume will now be created with the data from the backup.

+> Note: If you are restoring an backup of an encrypted volume make sure
+> to use an encrypted volume type like `nvme-encrypted` when restoring the
+> backup.
+You can do this by adding the  `--type <volume-type>` argument.

 > Note: In older versions of the OpenStack the `--os-volume-api-version 3.47` option might not work, in this case you need to create a new volume and then restore the backup to the new volume using the instructions in the